 The Jeanette Ranking Women's Scholarship Fund

-In 1916, Jeannette Ranking was the first woman to be elected to Congress.
+In 1916, Jeannette Rankin was the first woman to be elected to Congress.

-For decades, Ranking advocated for women's rights and social justice.
+For decades, Rankin advocated for women's rights and social justice.

-Upon her death in 1973, part of her estate was donated to the support of unemployed women workers, which led to the development of a foundation and the Jeanette Ranking Women's Scholarship Fund.
+Upon her death in 1973, part of her estate was donated to the support of unemployed women workers, which led to the development of a foundation and the Jeanette Rankin Women's Scholarship Fund.